FMMT666/SyrSafeTechLogger/README.md

 ---
 ## TODO
-    - add logging temperature
-    - add logging active profile (might be interesting too)
-    - add "--all" parameter for enabling all measurements at once
     - human readable valve states and error codes for stdout
     - printout and fetchting the data should really be separated because of the (not originally intended) ctrl functionality